brainworkup/bwu/inst/rmarkdown/templates/npsychreport/skeleton/dsm5_icd10_diagnoses.md

 #### Opioid Intoxication

-##### Without perceptual disturbances

-292.89 (F11.129) Opioid Intoxication, With use disorder, mild 292.89 (F11.229) Opioid Intoxication, With use disorder, moderate or severe 292.89 (F11.929) Opioid Intoxication, Without use disorder

-##### With perceptual disturbances

-292.89 (F11.122) Opioid Intoxication, With use disorder, mild 292.89 (F11.222) Opioid Intoxication, With use disorder, moderate or severe 292.89 (F11.922) Opioid Intoxication, Without use disorder
+292.89 (F11.129) Opioid Intoxication, Without perceptual disturbances, With use disorder, mild 292.89 (F11.229) Opioid Intoxication, Without perceptual disturbances, With use disorder, moderate or severe 292.89 (F11.929) Opioid Intoxication, Without perceptual disturbances, Without use disorder 292.89 (F11.122) Opioid Intoxication, With perceptual disturbances, With use disorder, mild 292.89 (F11.222) Opioid Intoxication, With perceptual disturbances, With use disorder, moderate or severe 292.89 (F11.922) Opioid Intoxication, With perceptual disturbances, Without use disorder

 #### Opioid Withdrawal